-The mandated checks (described elsewhere) to prevent memory corruption or operations on invalid values for given subtypes apply to the use of uninitialized variables as well.
+The mandated checks (described elsewhere)checks mandated by the type system to prevent memory corruption or operations on invalid values for given subtypes apply to the use of uninitialized variables as well.
 Use of an out-of-bounds value in relevant contexts causes an exception, regardless of the origin of the faulty value.
-Thus, no vulnerability exists beyond the potential use of a faulty but subtype-conformant value of an uninitialized variable, since it is technically indistinguishable from a value legitimately computed by the application.
+(See NZN regarding exception handling.)
+Thus, no vulnerability exists beyond the the only remaining vulnerability is the potential use of a faulty but subtype-conformant value of an uninitialized variable, since it is technically indistinguishable from a value legitimately computed by the application.